mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 This document aims to outline what we believe to be the future of NSQ and how we're going to get there.
 It's a living document in that we hope it will inspire conversation and debate, ultimately producing a robust and clear path forward.
-The outline is pretty straightforward:
+The outline is simple:

  1. Where are we now?
   * Discovery